Mrplobi/WolfHunt/README.md

 # WolfHunt
-Small IA automatic system that plays the "werewolves" game
+Small AI automatic system that plays the "werewolves" game